Music

 When I was at home, I taught music to

-living self-employed in my own music teaching studio.
-I'd worked
+Austria and in Japan, I opened my own music teaching studio.
+I'd

 as

-a hired teacher in several music schools belonging to other people, and
+a hired gun in music schools belonging to other people, and

 realized that I'd rather pocket the whole lesson fee than just a cut

-with it.
-I had visions of continuing to grow until my little
+with it, and had visions of continuing to grow until my little

-teaching studio became a music store of my own, but after the second
+teaching studio became a full-fledged music store of my own, but during

 year of operation, I applied and got accepted into teacher's college,